 The EiE team is committed to making engineering accessible to all students, including the fastest-growing student population in the U.S. in the last decade—English Learners.
-It’s why we offer Spanish translations of storybooks and student worksheets to everyone that has purchased an EiE unit (call our customer service team at (617) 589-0230 to learn more).
+It’s why we offer Spanish translations of storybooks, family letters, and student handouts for every unit (find them in the Resource tab of each unit page).
 We know that even when you have the resources, it can feel intimidating to begin an engineering curriculum in a classroom with English Learners.
 But teachers have told us that the risk is worth the reward—even though EiE requires a lot of thought and preparation, they’ve seen how EiE excites and engages their English Learner populations.
 Karissa Weiler; a third-grade teacher at Keeling Elementary in Tuscon, Arizona; loves using EiE with her kids.
 After we visited her school to shoot some classroom videos, we knew we had to share some of her strategies—when you see her class in action, we think you’ll agree!
-Check out Karissa’s five tips below and scroll to the bottom to watch our brand
+Check out Karissa’s five tips below and scroll to the bottom to watch a video of her young engineers!

 1. Don’t be intimidated